greydevv/django-allbymyself/README.md

     about = models.CharField(max_length=255)
 ```

-Register your model in the admin site, inheriting from `SingletonBaseModelAdmin`:
+Register your model in the admin site, subclassing `SingletonBaseModelAdmin`:
 ```python
 from django.contrib import admin from allbymyself.admin import SingletonBaseModelAdmin